 Breaking down the modern security operations center

-Explore the vital components of a modern SOC with this examination of core operational functions, from threat intelligence to incident handling.
+Explore the vital components of a modern SOC with this examination of core detection and response functions, covering everything from threat intelligence to incident handling.

 Security operations is a term that describes the set of functions required to put specific objectives for your information security program into practice, or into operation.